-The recommended input capacitor(s) is determined by the 560 $\mu F^{(1)}$ minimum capacitance and 800 mA rms minimum ripple current rating.
+The recommended input capacitor(s) is determined by the 330μ F minimum capacitance and 500 mArms minimum ripple current rating.

-Ripple current, less than 100 m Ω equivalent series resistance (ESR), and temperature are major considerations when selecting input capacitors.
-Unlike polymer-tantalum capacitors, regular tantalum capacitors are not recommended for the input bus.
-These capacitors require a recommended minimum voltage rating of 2 x (max. dc voltage + ac ripple).
+Ripple current, less than $150m\Omega$ equivalent series resistance (ESR), and temperature are the major considerations when selecting input capacitors.
+Unlike polymer tantalum, regular tantalum capacitors have a recommended minimum voltage rating of 2 x (maximum DC voltage + AC ripple).
 This is standard practice to ensure reliability.
-There were no tantalum capacitors, with sufficient voltage rating, found to meet this requirement.
-When the operating temperature is below 0 °C, the ESR of aluminum electrolytic capacitors increases.
-For these applications Os-Con, polymer-tantalum, and polymertantalum types should be considered.